Skip to main content

 Identify the ideal future state

-Ultimately, your goal should be an improvement over the current state, and it should be measurable so you’ll know when you reach it.
+Your goal should be an improvement over the current state, and it should be measurable so you’ll know when you reach it.

-Another method is to look at your company's historical data.
-For example, if your sales have been growing over 10% each year but suddenly drop, your goal may be to return these sales to 10%.
+Another method is to look at your company’s historical data.
+For example, if your sales have been growing over 10% each year but suddenly drop, your goal may be to return sales growth to 10%.

 Find the gap and evaluate solutions